kprobst-fhooe/MID-special-topics/voice.md

 - Williams, Cambre, Bicking, Wallin, Tsai, Kaye, 2020.
 Toward Voice-Assisted Browsers: A Preliminary Study with Firefox Voice.
 In Proceedings of the 2nd Conference on Conversational User Interfaces (CUI ‘20), Article 49, DOI: [10.1145/3405755.3406154](https://doi.org/10.1145/3405755.3406154)

+- Abdolrahmani, Gupta, Vader, Kuber, Branham.
+2021.
+Towards More Transactional Voice Assistants: Investigating the Potential for a Multimodal Voice-Activated Indoor Navigation Assistant for Blind and Sighted Travelers.
+In Proceedings of the 2021 CHI Conference on Human Factors in Computing Systems (CHI '21),Article 495.
+DOI: [doi.org/10.1145/3411764.3445638](https://doi.org/10.1145/3411764.3445638)

 - Hermann, Plückthun, Dogangün, Hesenius, 2022.
 User-Defined Gesture and Voice Control in Human-Drone Interaction for Police Operations.
 In Proceedings of the Nordic Human-Computer Interaction Conference (NordiCHI '22), DOI: [10.1145/3546155.3546661](https://doi.org/10.1145/3546155.3546661)

 - Khan, Newn, Bailey, Velloso, 2022.
 Integrating Gaze and Speech for Enabling Implicit Interactions.
 In Proceedings of the 2022 CHI Conference on Human Factors in Computing Systems (CHI '22).
 DOI: [10.1145/3491102.3502134](https://doi.org/10.1145/3491102.3502134) [📄](gaze/2022-Khan%20-%20Integrating%20Gaze%20and%20Speech.pdf)

 - Parthiban, Maes, Sellier, Sluyters, Vanderdonckt, 2022.
 Gestural-Vocal Coordinated Interaction on Large Displays.
 In Companion of the 2022 ACM SIGCHI Symposium on Engineering Interactive Computing Systems (EICS '22), pp. 26-32, DOI: [10.1145/3531706.3536457](https://doi.org/10.1145/3531706.3536457)

+- Upadhyay, Heung, Azenkot, Brewer.
+2023.
+Studying Exploration & Long-Term Use of Voice Assistants by Older Adults.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems (CHI '23).
+DOI: [10.1145/3544548.3580925](https:///dl.acm.org/doi/fullHtml/10.1145/3544548.3580925)

+- Jaber, Zhong, Kuoppamäki, Hosseini, Gessinger, Brumby, Cowan, Mcmillan.
+2024.
+Cooking With Agents: Designing Context-aware Voice Interaction.
+In Proceedings of the CHI Conference on Human Factors in Computing Systems (CHI '24).
+DOI: [10.1145/3613904.3642183](https://doi.org/10.1145/3613904.3642183)

+- Wen, Ping, Wang, Liang, Xu, Yan.
+2024.
+AdaptiveVoice: Cognitively Adaptive Voice Interface for Driving Assistance.
+In Proceedings of the 2024 CHI Conference on Human Factors in Computing Systems (CHI '24), Article 253.
+DOI: [10.1145/3613904.3642876](https://doi.org/10.1145/3613904.3642876)

+- Wu, Zhang, Liu, Wang, Zheng, Shi.
+2024.
+Body Language for VUIs: Exploring Gestures to Enhance Interactions with Voice User Interfaces.
+In Proceedings of the ACM Conversational User Interfaces 2024 (CUI '24).
+DOI: [10.1145/3643834.3660691](https://doi.org/10.1145/3643834.3660691)

 <br/>